bdf092/project_week_2/README.md

 Envision a more beautiful and inviting town landscape.
 With the Florin County Council App, you can propose landscaping projects, recommend enhancements for parks and public spaces, and even initiate community clean-up events.
 Together, we can nurture a town that reflects our pride and unity.

 **4. Share Skills, Enrich Lives:**
 The Florin County Council App is not just a platform; it's a community hub for knowledge sharing.
-Whether you have expertise in arts, crafts, education, or any other skill, you can organize workshops, mentor others, and contribute to the cultural and educational growth of our town.
+Whether you have expertise in arts, crafts, education, or any other skill, you can organise workshops, mentor others, and contribute to the cultural and educational growth of our town.

 # Installation & Usage